Frequently Asked Questions

 Answer: Since 1989, it has been the responsibility of a building's owner / occupier to keep its fire hydrant systems in working order.
 Your fire hydrants should be flow tested annually.
 We strongly advise that the testing is completed where possible in the summer months.
 If fire hydrants are tested during the winter months you risk creating slip and fall risks due to the possibility of water freezing on the ground after the testing has been completed.

-Question: Do you charge for a new building fire extinguisher and sign survey?
+Question: Do you charge for a fire extinguisher or fire safety sign survey?

 Answer: We would never charge for a fire extinguisher survey or fire safety sign survey.
 If you require a fire safety survey we will attend site on an agreed date and then send the quotation to you shortly afterwards.
 We can also survey a building using your building plans which gives you an indication of amounts and costs prior to site surveys.
 We can mark your building plans and send them to you once the equipment is installed.
 We also compile and send you our very popular equipment asset register which assists you with your monthly checks and future fire safety budgeting.